kailash-manasarovar/statement/docs/conclusion/theories.md

 # Theories

+## Vidal Sastre Sanchez Hornero control women and girls

+- Vidal Sastre Sanchez Hornero is a criminal sex gang that controls women and girls.
+- They have been operational for decades, targeting women with money, such as the ceramics artist I mention in a previous section.
+- Their modus operandi is to target a woman or girl, gain access to their electronic devices, and drug them in a clandestine manner.
+- From here they can manipulate the mind of the target usually starting with an apparently real romantic relationship which is then reinforced by NLP/hypnosis techniques online.
+- Targets are tricked into trusting the romantic partner.
+- For younger targets, at this point, nudes are requested by the gang.
+The target believes their romantic partner is requesting them and so sends them.
+- From here, this may extend into 'sex tapes' which the target may or may not agree to.
+- The target will be wholly unaware of the fact that all these photos and videos are being monetized on porn networks.
+- The gang has operated in freedom for decades and is protected by the highest orders of the land.
+- This means that they are completely free to infiltrate schools and learning establishments and target minors.

+### Support from the community

+- It is still too difficult for me to imagine that Spanish communities would support the targeting of their own children in learning establishments.
+- So what could possibly persuade an entire community to terrorize a woman who seems to be the only person in the region that cares about the safety and wellbeing of their children?
+- Do they understand that only foreign children are targeted and so turn a blind eye?
+- Are they persuaded that the targets they are instructed to terrorize are somehow deserving of such treatment?
+- Or do they simply not care about the children?

 ## First thoughts

 Of course, I have run through multiple scenarios in an attempt to understand what was happening to me.
 They went, more or less, sequentially like this: